Data-Science-for-Linguists-2019/Class-Plaza/guestbooks/guestbook_john.md

 - **What I liked:** Everything is very well organized.
 I also like the added Persian information file!
 I've noticed that's what a lot of people thought could be improved - and you did a good job explaining what we need to know coming into this.
 - **What can be improved:** As for your machine learning goal, I think it could be doable to predict if a sentence will be SOV or SVO.
 I'd imagine there are some definite trends that could be found!
 - **What I learned:** POS tagging in different languages!

+### Matt's Visit
+- __What I liked:__ Well organized markdown cells to explain the coding process as well as your interpretations.
+- __What can be improved:__ More directory organization, the only sense of file organization in your repository are the numbers you put on your notebooks.
+I would move your notebooks to a folder, though pers_info and data_modification.txt could remain in the root directory.
+Also in 5_data_analysis, the code cell above ```In [20]``` was not ran (at least from what I see)
+- __What I learned:__ Chunking sentences with nltk.